Olympic flame to be shown for one month at Fukushima's J-Village | The Japan Times

 The flame, kept in a lantern, will be shown in a building that houses accommodation facilities at J-Village between 9 a.m. and 4 p.m. through April 30, according to officials.

-J-Village only resumed full operation last year as a sports complex.
+J-Village only resumed full operation as a sports complex last year.
 It has a stadium with capacity for 5,000 spectators and seven soccer fields with natural grass.

 As part of efforts to prevent the spread of the novel coronavirus, people who want to see the flame must wear face masks and use hand sanitizers, the officials said.